-The example file includes a table with the default columns and options.
-Any additional shortcode options can be passed as arguments in the array given to the ‘ptp_the_posts_table’ call.
-You can read about all the options elsewhere in this knowledge base.
+The example file includes a table with the default columns and options set in the plugin settings.
+Any additional shortcode options can be passed as arguments in the array given to the call to

 Since this is advanced usage of the plugin, it’s not covered by our standard support.
-If you don’t have a developer and need any help getting it working, we recommend posting a job on Codeable and their WordPress experts will bid for the work.
-Alternatively, please get in touch if you’d like a quote from our plugin customisations service.
+If you don’t have a developer and need any help getting it working, we recommend posting a job on Codeable and their WordPress experts will send you a quote.
+We have partnered with them to provide plugin customizations for our customers.

 Can I use Posts Table Pro with third party search plugins?

 You can use Posts Table Pro with third party search plugins such as Relevanssi or SearchWP that work by improving the native WordPress search.
 Integrate them with Posts Table Pro using the same method as we have described above.